hitoshi-watase/sercrod/docs/reference/directives/apply.md

 #### Evaluation timing

 - Template render
-  - During rendering, Nablla scans each node for control directives after structural directives such as *if, *switch, and *each have been processed. *apply is one of these control directives.
+  - During rendering, Sercrod scans each node for control directives after structural directives such as *if, *switch, and *each have been processed. *apply is one of these control directives.
   - If *apply or n-apply is found on the working node, the engine:
     - Clones the node.
     - Attaches the click listener to the clone.